Vittorio Ghirelli

-Vittorio Ghirelli (born 9 May 1994 in Fasano) is an Italian racing driver that currently competes in the NASCAR Whelen Euro Series for PK Carsport in the Elite 2 division and the smart EQ fortwo e-cup, where he is currently the series' defending champion.
+Vittorio Ghirelli (born 9 May 1994 in Fasano) is an Italian racing driver that currently competes in the NASCAR Euro Series for PK Carsport in the Elite 2 division, and the Smart EQ Fortwo E-Cup, where he is currently the series' defending champion.
 He also competes part time in the NASCAR Canada Series, driving the No. 50 for Dumoulin Compétition.
 Ghirelli won the Auto GP championship in 2013 for Super Nova International.
 He also previously competed in series such as Italian Formula Three, GP3 Series, and Indy Lights.